 A unified national system to consolidate HIV data

-IASO unifies and secures fragmented HIV/AIDS data while adapting to on-the-ground realities and needs.
+IASO unifies and secures fragmented data of people living with HIV while adapting to on-the-ground realities and needs.

 Unifying data from multiple sources